Bogdanp/racket-review/README.md

 will, anyway, right now it doesn't do much and you shouldn't be using it.

+## Linting

+`konmari` performs surface-level linting with the intent of finding issues as quickly as it can.
+As such, it does not expand the programs it lints.
+It currently detects:

+* missing and invalid #lang headers
+* redefined identifiers

 ## Emacs/flycheck support

 Add the following snippet to your `init.el` to define a Flycheck